Planning the Trip

 • Review the online allergy policies of the airlines that fly to your destination.
 For example, if you’re dealing with peanut or nut allergies, look for an airline that does not serve them.
 Passengers will still carry on these snacks but your child’s likelihood of exposure will be reduced.

 • Before you purchase the tickets, be sure you’re clear on exactly what the airline is willing to do, and keep notes on conversations.
-Some airlines will provide a “buffer zone” where they will ask passengers around you not to eat the allergenic food.
-Many will let you pre-board to wipe down seats (in case of food residue).
+Some airlines will let you pre-board to wipe down seats (in case of food residue).
+A few will provide a “buffer zone” where they will ask passengers around you not to eat the allergenic food.
 Most airlines today will not make an announcement asking passengers to refrain from eating nuts, peanuts or other allergens.

 Leaving requests for accommodations to discussions with the gate agent or crew can lead to problems.
 (If you do encounter trouble at the gate, ask to speak with the airline’s customer relations officer (CRO).
 Write down his or her name, and calmly explain your issue.)